RTeov/Relational-Database-and-Visualization-Dashboard/README.md

 - Visualizes staff schedules, shift coverage, and total hours worked.
 - Calculates labor costs by day, week, and staff member.
 - Identifies over- or under-staffed shifts.

-**Business Questions Answered:**
-- How are staff hours and costs distributed across the week?
-- Are there shifts with too many or too few staff?
-- Who are the highest and lowest cost employees?
-- How can staff scheduling be improved for efficiency?

----

 ---